Kawasaki Ki-45: Surviving aircraft

 Only one Ki-45 Kai C remains today.
 It was one of about 145 Japanese aircraft brought to the United States aboard the USS Barnes for evaluation after World War II.
 It underwent an overhaul at Middletown Air Depot, Pennsylvania, and was test-flown at Wright Field, Ohio, and Naval Air Station Anacostia in Washington, D.C..
 The United States Army Air Forces donated the Toryū to the Smithsonian Institution in June 1946.
-The fuselage of this Ki-45 is currently on display at the Steven F. Udvar-Hazy Center, alongside other Japanese aircraft such as a Nakajima J1N, Kyushu J7W Shinden and Aichi M6A, with the rest of the aircraft is in storage at the Paul E. Garber Preservation, Restoration, and Storage Facility.
+The fuselage of this Ki-45 is currently on display at the Steven F. Udvar-Hazy Center, alongside other Japanese aircraft such as a Nakajima J1N, Kyushu J7W Shinden and Aichi M6A, while the rest of the aircraft is in storage at the Paul E. Garber Preservation, Restoration, and Storage Facility.